 When talking about SFC, we also often picture women who already succeeded in life.
 But there are characters out there that represent the youngbloods of the SFC Queendom.
 The likes of Sung Bo-ra and Goo Se-ra use their idealistic young minds to prove they can do as much change as their male counterparts.

 Strong Female Character rose in prominence in female-centric stories.
 The most recent and good example of that is Search WWW.
 They’ve shown that we can have female characters competing fairly without the backstabbing and gossipy intrigues.
 But SFCs can also be used as love interests in romance stories.
 They bend the notion that a male leads’ love interest should be submissive and a pushover.
 Take for example Oh Mi-joo from Run On.
-As @grumpyahjumma pointed out, she’s a heroine who got her full circle in life and doesn’t need character development anymore.
+She’s a heroine who got her full circle in life and doesn’t need character development anymore.
 That’s why she’s a good partner to a character like Ki Sun-gyeom, who still needs a steady companion that can help him in his development as a character.
 Oh Mi-joo isn’t pantsuit-wearing nor an unselfish mother but she has the level of self-awareness that most of us wanted to have.
 That’s why she knows and decides on her own what’s good and what’s not for herself regardless of what other people may think.

 Whatever ‘sub-types’ of Strong Female Character you prefer, what’s important is that the word ‘strong’ should not limit a female character into another modern stereotype but instead would add more depth to their stories.
-Female characters standing for themselves because their strong enough to do so.
+Female characters standing for themselves because they are strong enough to do so.
 Female characters choosing love over anything else because that’s what makes them happy and not because of any other reason.
 Female characters embracing their femininity because wearing pink and being florid isn’t a factor in determining one’s strength.
 Female characters getting top jobs and breaking the glass ceiling with their own capabilities without falling into the trap of the patriarchal definition of alpha females.
 Because for me, the word ‘strong’ in the label ‘Strong Female Characters’ means having the choice and control in their character arcs so that it can somehow reflect real-life women’s stories.
 And that’s the kind of representation I would like to see.